 - File the Declaration of Major form and turn it in to your designated advisor:

 Demonstrating Subject Matter Competency

-- LS core and concentration courses may not be taken pass/fail.
+- LBST Core and Concentration courses may not be taken pass/fail.

-- Only grades of C or higher in LS core and concentration courses satisfy program requirements.
+- Only grades of C or higher in LBST Core and Concentration courses satisfy program requirements.

-- LS majors must save all major assignments and exams completed in LS core courses for possible inclusion in the final project to be created in ENGL 306W.
+- LBST majors should save all major assignments and exams completed in the Core courses for possible inclusion in the final project to be created in the capstone course, LBST 400.

-- The course ENGL 306W should be taken within the last 30 units of course work at USD.
+- The capstone course (LBST 400) should be taken within the last 30 units of course work at USD, after completion of ENG304W

-- The state of California requires that all elementary school teachers pass the CSET (California Subject Examinations for Teachers) Multiple Subjects Subtests I, II and III.
+- The State of California requires that all elementary school teachers pass the CSET (California Subject Examinations for Teachers) Multiple Subjects Subtests I, II and III.

-- The State of California recommends and many school districts require that all mild/moderate education specialists pass the CSET.
+- The State of California recommends and many school districts require that all mild/moderate and moderate severe education specialists pass the CSET Multiple Subjects.